 The Group reclassified previously company-occupied properties to investment properties carried at fair value in 2004 and 2005.
-Revaluation surplus recognized before reclassification to investment properties aggregated ₱106.8 million as at December 31, 2022 and 2021, the amount shall be retained in other comprehensive income and will be transferred to retained earnings upon disposal of the related investment properties.
+Revaluation surplus recognized before reclassification to investment properties aggregated ₱158.6 million as at December 31, 2023 and 2022, which shall be retained in other comprehensive income and will be transferred to retained earnings upon disposal of the related investment properties.